Jul-Wong/DeathsEdge/README.md

 2. Press `F5` to start debugging
 3. Check the Output window for error messages

-## 🤝 Contributing

-If you'd like to contribute to Death's Edge:

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

 ## 📄 License

 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for details.